 After suffering a heart attack, patients often need to consider lifestyle changes with the guidance of their doctors.
 But counseling about safe sex is usually left out of the discussion, new research in the American Heart Association journal Circulation shows.
 According to the study, one month after their heart attacks, only 12 percent of women and 19 percent of men in the study reported that they received sexual counseling from their doctor.

-With 720,000 people suffering a heart attack in the United States each year, including sexual health in the overall conversation about patient health becomes all the more important.
+With 720,000 people suffering a in the United States each year, including sexual health in the overall conversation about patient health becomes all the more important.

 Let’s Talk About Sex